kkm24132/DataScience_NLP/README.md

 ### NLP (Natural Language Processing)

-- **Objective**: This repository provides pointers and guidance for fundamentals around NLP (Natural Language Processing) from learning perspective, innovation / research areas etc. It also throws light into recommended timeline, content relating to accelerating in the journey of learning this field.
+**Objective**: This repository is created to capture pointers, guidance for fundamentals around NLP (Natural Language Processing) from learning perspective, innovation / research areas etc. It also throws light into recommended subject areas, content relating to accelerating in the journey of learning in this field.

-- **Target Audience**: Professional with already having basic, working knowledge and familiarity around Machine Learning, Python/R/SQL programming background.
+**Target Audience**: Data Science and AI Practitioners with already having fundamental, working knowledge and familiarity of Machine Learning concepts, Python/R/SQL programming background.

 Area           |Description                                     |  Target Timeline |